Monitoring Wildlife from Space Using CubeSats

 The WUSAT Project

 The Warwick University Satellite (WUSAT) project has been investigating the possibility of using its compact CubeSats for wildlife monitoring purposes.
-These units, with their specially designed 4-arm antennas, would acquire data from wildlife in the air, on the ground and in the oceans via 915MHz frequency signals.
+These units, with their specially designed 4-arm antennas (see image at top of page), would acquire data from wildlife in the air, on the ground and in the oceans via 915MHz frequency signals.
 They would then pass back all the compiled information (concerning species migration patterns and suchlike), through the 2.2-2.3GHz S band commonly used in satellite communication.
 This system would be far more streamlined and economical than a GPS based tracking system and would support higher data rates for scientists to analyze.

 “WUSAT-3 technology offers a viable way of complementing existing systems, allowing greater effectiveness and also curbing the costs associated with running them.
 As well as enabling smaller tags, longer periods between tag replacement and shorter handshaking periods, there are operational cost advantages too.
 This is because the strategy allows for smaller satellite payloads, which are therefore a lot less expensive to launch,” adds Dr Bill Crofts, Director of the University of Warwick’s Satellite Engineering Team.